0x0bloodyknight/kotatogram-desktop/.github/CONTRIBUTING.md

 ## Build instructions

-Build instructions of Kotatogram Desktop are practically same, as Telegram Desktop's.
+Build instructions of Prestongram Desktop are practically same, as Telegram Desktop's.
 See the [README.md][build_instructions] for details on the various build environments.

 Of course, you should clone `https://github.com/kotatogram/kotatogram-desktop.git` instead of `https://github.com/telegramdesktop/tdesktop.git`.

 ## Pull upstream changes into your fork regularly

-Kotatogram Desktop is advancing quickly.
+Prestongram Desktop is advancing quickly.
 It is therefore critical that you pull upstream changes into your fork on a regular basis.
 Nothing is worse than putting in a days of hard work into a pull request only to have it rejected because it has diverged too far from upstream.

 To pull in upstream changes: